PentaHelix/pentahelix.github.io/_posts/2015-03-13-[chrawl]-Devlog-2:-Map-Generation-Improvements.md

 First up this week, here is the progress made on spawning enemies on the map, as well as spawning torches on certain walls.
 ![Spawning Cubes](http://i.imgur.com/GGBFf72.gif)
-Right now only gelatinous cubes are the spawning, because they are the onlly enemies in the game as of now.
+Right now only gelatinous cubes are the spawning, because they are the only enemies in the game as of now.
 You can also see the pathfinding pathes.
 ![Spawning Torches](http://i.imgur.com/ziweZ21.gif)
 Torches really make the map look better